-A person who wishes to apply for this competition should read this document carefully prior to completing the application form.
+A potential applicant should read this document carefully prior to completing the application form.
 An application should only be submitted if the applicant is satisfied that they fulfil all of the governing conditions detailed in this document.

-The acceptance by the Chief of Staff - Defence Forces, of an application form from a person desiring to be candidate for Enlistment in the Permanent Defence Force should not be regarded as an admission by the Chief of Staff that such a person satisfies all or any of these conditions or that they are not disqualified by law from Enlistment.
+The acceptance by the Chief of Staff - Defence Forces, of an application from a person should not be regarded as an admission by the Chief of Staff that such a person satisfies all or any of these conditions or that they are not disqualified by law from Enlistment.